SepeFr/LabProjects-Java/README.md

-# Collections of Exerices From Java Lab. in Sapienza University 🤠
+# Collection of Exercises From Java Lab. in Sapienza University 🤠

 enjoy